 We feel very blessed that our special spaceship concept has received so much attention: 250 Million media impressions, headlines in 110 countries, half a billion people impacted.
 Thank you very much for the many articles, interviews, radio reports, social media posts and comments.
-Our “Vulva Spaceship” even made it to the Late Night Show of Stephen Colbert.
+Our “Vulva Spaceship” even made it to the Late Night Show of Stephen Colbert and was nominated for the Cannes Lion 2022 in the category “Glass: The Lion for Change”.

 After the launch of our “Vulva Spaceship” and all the media reports we received a lot of feedback and a number of requests: An article in a book, an invitation to the Summer Space Festival in Belgium and a lot of mails of man who explained us how to improve the “Vulva Spaceship”.
 The Australian News called it “Lefty Lunacy”.
 But above all, we created many question marks!